Royal Indian Navy mutiny: Intervention by the Southern Command

 On 20 February 1946, the Naval Central Strike Committee had recommended some of the ratings to move into the city to garner popular support for their demands.
 RIN trucks packed with naval ratings entered European–dominated commercial districts of Bombay shouting slogans to galvanize Indians, followed by instances of altercations between the mutineers and Europeans including servicemen.
 Police personnel, students and labour organisations in the city went on sympathetic strikes in support of the mutineers.
 The Royal Indian Air Force units also witnessed unrest in its base of operations in Bombay.
 The personnel including pilots refused transportation duties for the deployment of British troops in the city and orders to fly bombers over the harbour.
 Around 1,200 air force strikers began a procession in the city alongside the ratings.
 The procession was joined in by striking servicemen from the Naval Accounts Civilian Staff.

 Meanwhile, the Viceroy's Executive Council convened a meeting and came to the decision to stand firm and accept only unconditional surrender, refusing any notions of a parley.
 Rear Admiral Rattray issued an order to confine all the naval ratings back into their quarters at the barracks by 15:30.
 General Rob Lockhart, the commanding officer of the Southern Command was given charge of suppressing the mutiny.
-The Royal Marines and the 5th Mahratta Light Infantry were deployed in Bombay to push the agitating ratings out of Bombay and back into their barracks.
+Royal Marines and the 5th Mahratta Light Infantry were deployed in Bombay to push the agitating ratings out of Bombay and back into their barracks.